Our guide to the best walks in Glendalough for families with kids.

 Good to know: this path is a loop and, as such, doesn’t lead you to Glendalough monastic site however, it is easy to stretch your legs a little longer and visit the ruins.
 The are wonderful and incredibly atmospheric, especially if you get them on a rainy day, when the crowds are lower and the grey sky makes the perfect backdrop to Glendalough’s wonderful round tower!

-Poulanass waterfall and St Kevin’s cell walking route (bronze route)
+Poulanass waterfall and St Kevin’s cell walking route (bronze route) with kids

 If you have older kids who are able to climb slightly steeper paths, then you may want to walk the Poulanass waterfall.